Collective Modes in Weyl Superconductors and the Axial Anomaly: Appendix A: Pion mass and anomaly-induced decay in the NJL model

 via which

-which indicates the presence of a {\em massless} pseudo-scaler boson with $k=2g$.
+which indicates the presence of a {\em massless} pseudo-scalar boson with $k=2g$.
 The procedure just explained can be followed again for the scalar, vector and axial-vector parts of the interaction Lagrangian to find other collective states with masses proportional to the mass of their building blocks, i.e. the quarks~\cite{NJL1,NJL2}.
+By studying the collective excitations of the NJL model, one finds that different interaction channels give rise to distinct bound states with characteristic spin and parity.